Park homes for sale and rent in the UK

 An introduction to Park Rules

-Site rules ensure that acceptable standards are maintained on the park site for the general benefit of occupiers.
-They are intended to promote community cohesion on the park site.
+Park rules are necessary to ensure that standards are maintained on a park, which will be of general benefit to residents.
+They are intended to promote community cohesion on the park.

-If the site rules procedure prescribed by the Regulations has been adhered to, the site owner must register and/or deposit the site rules with the local authority.
+If the site rules procedure prescribed by the Regulations has been adhered to, the park owner must deposit the park rules with the local authority.

-It is important to note that the local authority retains a register of the site rules which is open to members of the public during normal working hours and they must also publish these online.
-If the process has not been followed and the site rules have not been deposited as outlined in the Regulations, the site rules are not enforceable.
+If the process has not been followed by the relevant regulations and the site rules have not been deposited as outlined in the Regulations, the site rules are not enforceable.

-Following the Regulations, there are certain rules that are banned and all existing rules which have been banned have no legal effect.
-Examples of these include rules:
+There are certain rules that are banned, and all existing rules which have been banned have no legal effect.
+Some examples of these ‘banned rules’ include (non-exhaustive):

-(a) which grant home owners certain rights, subject to the exercise of discretion by the site owner;
+(a) which grant homeowners certain rights, subject to the exercise of discretion by the park owner;

 (b) about any matter that would contravene the implied terms of a home owner’s pitch agreement under the 1983 Act;